 There are few of us left that professionally refurbish typewriters for resale.
 We have the training, parts and the tools.
 Often times, a seller on ebay or etsy claims to have 20-40 years experience, but it's just not true.
 I personally know one seller who only sold "as is" typewriters for years.
 No claim of professional anything in regard to typewriters.
 All of a sudden, they were claiming 20+ years experience in typewriter repair and their prices had tripled.
 Adding a line about experience in the field allowed them to up their price for the same typewriters while doing no extra work and adding assurance for their potential buyers.
 I've seen it time and again.
 Most current buyers of typewriters don't know the difference between a serviced, refurbished or restored machine.
 Or one that's "as is".
 I'll define those for you below.

 Serviced: A basic service is a bench top blowing out/ brushing out of your typewriter.
 Oiling, adjusting, type face cleaning, testing and installing a new ribbon.
 The typewriter is not disassembled and no replacement parts (springs, platen, feed rollers, etc.) are covered in the price.
 No cosmetic cleaning or preservation is performed.
 The typewriter will look (and sometimes smell) the same as when you dropped it off.
-The 2016 prices for this process vary greatly by locale.
+The 2016 (now 2024 and they're even higher) prices for this process vary greatly by locale.
 I made a few inquires and have been surprised by the costs.
 On the west coast US, I've been quoted $225 - $550 for a service.
 East coast, $85 - $450.
 Wow!
 So, if you already own the typewriter and live near a repair/service shop, you can realistically expect to pay $150+ average for just a basic service.

 Refurbished: A refurbished typewriter is disassembled and the mechanics are typically submerged in a sonic cleaning tank for 24+ hours depending on how dirty it is.
 All repair parts are included in the price.
 Any weak or missing springs are replaced.
 Type is aligned.
 Platen and feed rollers are reconditioned or, if in poor condition, replaced.
 Carriage is checked and adjusted for alignment.
 Draw bands/draw strings are inspected and replaced if necessary.
 Main spring is checked for proper tension.
 Escapement is checked for proper function and alignment.
 Rack bar is inspected for wear and replaced if necessary.
 Missing or loose screws are taken care of as well.
 Mis-matched parts are replaced with correct make/model components.
-Nickel and chrome is chemically polished leaving only the desired patina on the oldest of machines.
+Nickel and chrome are chemically polished leaving only the desired patina on the oldest of machines.
 Body panels are carefully cleaned and polished.
 Decals are preserved and protected.
 Damaged key tops (broken or unreadable) are replaced.
 The typewriter is reassembled, oiled, tested with new ribbon installed and ready for pick-up.
-Basically, everything but mechanical parts is left in original condition.
+Basically, everything but mechanical parts are left in original condition.

 Restored: A restored typewriter has been completely, 100% disassembled, and the mechanics have been checked and cleaned.
 All springs are replaced.
 Type bars cleaned and polished.
 Carriage removed and rebuilt.
 Escapement removed and rebuilt.
 Any tarnished or rusted parts are cleaned or replaced.
 All chrome or nickel plating is cleaned and replated.
 Screws heads are even replated and polished.
 Body panels are stripped of original enamel and repainted.
 Reproduction decals (either water slide or hand painted) replace the originals.
 Reproduction key tops are installed and key top bezels are replated.
 All rubber components are replaced with reproduction parts.
 When completed, the typewriter will look as if it was just built.
 Gorgeous if done properly.
 There are a few extraordinary craftsmen in this field scattered about the globe.
 Their workmanship is impeccable.
 Cost?
 Whatever they ask!
 Think $2000++ depending on the machine and artist.